 How to use TikTok for business

 TikTok has already been adopted by brands as a popular social media advertising outlet by creating content that’s in-line with TikTok's features and characteristics.
-Here are some ideas for starting to promote your brand on TikTok (given the gratifying nature of TikTok, we’re pretty confident that this can be a lot of fun):
+Here's some ideas for promoting your brand on TikTok (given the gratifying nature of TikTok, we’re pretty confident that this can be a lot of fun):

 There are a variety of sponsored ads businesses can use to promote themselves on TIkTok.
 Brands can use Brand Takeover ads, where they purchase a featured spot within a specific category for a day (only one brand can take over a category per day).
 Alternatively, a brand can create a sponsored post from their TikTok profile that will be featured in users’ feeds.